Common 529 Questions

 Q. What are the most common investment options offered by Section 529 savings / investment plans?

-A. The most common investment option is the age-based allocation strategy in which the age of the beneficiary determines the specific mix of investments.
+A. The most common investment option is the enrollment- or age-based allocation strategy in which the years from enrollment or age of the beneficiary determines the specific mix of investments.
 As the child ages, the investment mix is automatically reallocated and becomes more conservative as the beneficiary approaches college.
-There are many other options available, including 100% equity funds, fixed income funds, stable value funds, as well as a variety of equity and fixed income options within many plans.
+There are numerous other options available, including 100% equity funds, fixed income funds, stable value funds, as well as a variety of blended equity and fixed income options within many plans.
 Some states offer guaranteed or principal protected options, as well as FDIC insured bank options.

 Q. Can you change investment options once you have opened an account?